 Tailor the education program to meet the security knowledge level of your staff.
 The risks of malware, data loss and other threats should be described in very real situations that specify impacts to the individual and also the business.

-Show staff how to recognise current scams utilised in social media attacks and how to spot a phishing website.
+Show staff how to recognize current scams utilized in social media attacks and how to spot a phishing website.
 Training should demonstrate how these threats propagate on social media and the way they’ll be downloaded to a user’s laptop or mobile device and then infiltrate the enterprise network.
-Emphasise that this knowledge will be as useful at home as it is in the workplace.
+Emphasize that this knowledge will be as useful at home as it is in the workplace.

 Finally, fully explain the implications of failure to follow company policies on use of social media.
 Be very clear: Jobs are in danger for those that violate the company code of conduct for privacy, client confidentiality and property.
 As harsh as that might sound there really do need to be clear consequences for those who still continue to put the security of corporate data – and even corporate systems – at risk.